For years, Laura Traxler, 35, called herself a lone wolf runner. A veteran half-marathoner, she always trained on her own and ran races solo.

 She applied for a spot on the Amway River Bank Run Road Warrior team.
 Team members, who agree to be event ambassadors, train with coaches as they prepare for the downtown Grand Rapids road race.

 “I’ve always said I’m really good at strong-arming my races, you know, versus actually training and getting to be a solid runner,” Traxler said.

 The team promised a training schedule, accountability and a sense of camaraderie.

 “That’s what I wanted, because I never had that,” she said.

 Because of the River Bank Run’s partnership with Spectrum Health, Road Warriors have access to fast-track appointments with the Spectrum Health sports medicine team.

 For Traxler, that connection became the most meaningful part of the Road Warrior program.

-Her training for this year’s River Bank Run on Oct.
-23 builds on more than two years of orthopedic treatment and physical therapy to heal from running-related hip and leg injuries.
+Her training for this year’s River Bank Run built on more than two years of orthopedic treatment and physical therapy to heal from running-related hip and leg injuries.